 Composition of the Group

 The group has four permanent members of staff, Prof. Geetha BalakrishnanLink opens in a new window, Dr Oleg PetrenkoLink opens in a new window, Dr Paul GoddardLink opens in a new window, and Prof. Martin LeesLink opens in a new window.
-In addition we currently have 1 EPSRC funded Reserch Fellow (Dr Monica Ciomaga Hatnean), 3 EPSRC and ERC funded postdoctoral research assistants (Dr Kathrin Gotze and Dr Dan Mayoh and Dr Matthew Coak) and 8 PhD and MSc students (24 PhD and 4 MPhil/MSc students have graduated from the Group since 1995).
+In addition we currently have 1 EPSRC funded Research Fellow (Dr Dan MayohLink opens in a new window), 2 EPSRC or ERC funded postdoctoral research assistants (Dr Kathrin Gotze, Dr Ritu Gupta, and Dr Matthew Coak), and 8 PhD and MSc students (27 PhD and 4 MPhil/MSc students have graduated from the Group since 1995).
 The group was founded in 1984 by Prof. Don McKPaulLink opens in a new window.

 How does the Group operate?